The Taj Story: Institutional and legal pushback

 The controversy surrounding The Taj Story mirrors broader debates in India about historical revisionism and communal narratives.
 Petitions, such as one filed in Agra in 2022, have sought to open locked rooms in the Taj Mahal to search for alleged Hindu idols or temple remnants, claims consistently refuted by the Archaeological Survey of India (ASI), which maintains the Taj Mahal is a Mughal-era mausoleum.
-The ASI has also highlighted that Mughal emperor Shah Jahan paid Raja Jai Singh, not a Hindu Maharaja, for the land, debunking claims of temple appropriation.

-Screening

-Before its commercial release, the film was previewed for Anil Agarwal, chairman of the Vedanta Group, and held special screenings at the House of Commons in London in April 2025.